An Open Letter to Middle School Teachers: Transitions are BIG for Parents Too.

 I recently became the proud mother of two middle school students.
 We all know the transition from elementary to middle school is a big one for kids.
 I’m realizing this transition is a big one for families too.
 With that in mind, I’m taking time to write down my experience in the hope that it will help other educators and parents can better partner with one another to ensure our kids success as they embark of the fun, stressful, exciting and crazy ride that is the middle school experience.

-Dear Middle School Teacher:
+Dear Middle School Teachers:

-As a former middle/high school teacher and school coach, I know there is a lot schools do to support students behind the scenes.
+As a former middle/high school teacher and school coach, I know there are a lot of things schools do to support students behind the scenes.
 Much of this hard work isn’t visible to families.
 Even so, it’s evident in the testimonials I hear every day from families who rave about their children’s great experiences in our public schools.
 I can speak from personal experience when I say SF educators are doing an AMAZING job to create a space where kids feel safe, positive and successful!

 I have been an educator for roughly 20 years.
 Nonetheless, my past six years as a public school mom has expanded my understanding of our schools more than I could have expected.
 The largest eye-opener for me has been around school-home communication.
 Even though my experience as an involved parent leader and advocate has been overwhelmingly positive, I have witnessed many missed opportunities in sharing information and partnering with families.

-My Mea Culpa
+Middle School Teachers: My Mea Culpa

 Looking back, I’d have to admit that as a teacher there were many times I dropped the ball in communicating with my students’ families.
 In most cases, these missed opportunities were unintentional.
 Often, we educators assume parents know what we know.
 Or, we expect families to ask questions, they don’t know to ask.
 Or we are so busy doing the work, we forget or don’t have the time to share.